mrguzzo/mrguzzo.github.io/Update_PDS_Channel_Mapping.md

 1. Create a spreadsheet with the columns you want (we are currently using `channel | pd_type | pds_box | sensible_to_vuv | sensible_to_vis | tpc`, just like you can see [here](https://docs.google.com/spreadsheets/d/1sC1uMdWCc9Qyir6qS60y43RNDyfQxHaXRdVc-ACg9Q8/edit#gid=0)).
 2. Download the spreadsheet as .cvs
 3. Run this [script](https://github.com/mrguzzo/SBND_geometry/blob/ongoingWorkBranch/create_channel_mapping.ipynb) over your .cvs spreadsheet.
 It will create a unreadable .json file.
-4. Open the .json file in the Firefox browser and save it in a more human readble format.
+4. Open the .json file in the Firefox browser > Raw Data > Pretty Print > Save.
+Save it as `sbnd_pds_mapping.json`.
 It will be like the following:

 ```
 [